Code-Institute-Submissions/adventure-story/README.md

 # After Thoughts

-I am disapointed with how this project turned out.
+I am disappointed with how this project turned out.
 I planned to do a big version of love sandwiches which would be used to manage my bars stock, so our bar manager could use the system to plan her orders for the week.
-Half way through my project I broke 2 of my fingers, I tried to carry on with my project but realised yesterday theres no way I can finish it.
-I have made adventure story in hope to get the pass but I couldnt have forseen how difficult It would have been to complete a small project in a day.
+Half way through my project I broke 2 of my fingers, I tried to carry on with my project but realised yesterday there’s no way I can finish it.
+I have made adventure story in hope to get the pass but I couldn’t have foreseen how difficult It would have been to complete a small project in a day.

-With reflect I should have started this smaller project a while ago, then I could have atleast had some confidence that I have fixed all the bugs.
+With reflect I should have started this smaller project a while ago, then I could have at least had some confidence that I have fixed all the bugs.
 I had a bad start, with just a month to learn python and create the project I should have chosen a project that I could confidently complete within the time-scale.

+If I had more time I would have made the story longer and also added more features to the whole application.

 [Back to Table of contents](#table-of-contents)